emilkarlen/exactly/README.rst

 Current version is fully functional, but some syntax and semantics is inconsistent:

 * Some instructions allow arguments to span multiple lines, some do not.
-* Support for escapes characters in strings is missing.
+* Support for character escaping in strings is missing.
+* Support for comments inside instructions is missing.

 Incompatible changes to syntax and semantics may occur in every 0.x release.